 7 Keys to Successful Price Matching

 The best way to get a good deal is to shop around, right?
 But running from store to store can gobble up time and gas.
-That's where price matching comes in: Top retailers from Best Buy to Walmart have pledged to match competitors' prices, so you can get the best deals from around town with only one stop.
+That's where price matching comes in: Top retailers from Best Buy to Walmart have pledged to match competitors' prices, so consumers can get the best deals from around town with only one stop.
+Target recently expanded its policy to include a total of 29 online retailers.
 Problem is, these guarantees are far from straightforward.
-Cheapism recently examined eight retailers' price-match policies and found scads of rules and exclusions.
+Cheapism.com examined eight retailers' price-match policies and found scads of rules and exclusions.
 Here are seven things every bargain shopper should know about price matching.

-7. In general, price-matching policies are subject to employee interpretation, which can cut both ways.
-At JC Penney, Cheapism found that managers seem to have a lot of authority to match competitors' prices, so it may not hurt to stretch the limits of the store's policy.
+Policies are subject to employee interpretation.This can cut both ways.
+At JC Penney, Cheapism found that managers seem to have a lot of authority to match competitors' prices, so it may not hurt to stretch the limits of the store's price-matching policy.
 At Walmart, on the other hand, shoppers complain that employees deviate from corporate policy in denying customer requests.
 In either case, it helps to know the fine print going in.
 Cheapism's comparison of stores that price match highlights important features of each policy and offers some store-specific money-saving tips.